Recruiting is a big step for all small businesses, but taking on your first staff member is a special milestone.

-An effective job advert sells the position and the business.
-If you're writing the ad, the job title should come first, then key elements of the job description and person spec, together with a concise description of your business.
+An effective job advertisement sells the position and the business.
+If you're writing the advertisement, the job title should come first, then key elements of the job description and person spec, together with a concise description of your business.

 Include a salary range, so you can vary your final offer depending on suitability and experience.
 Tell people how to apply and include contact details and a closing date.
-Keep the language simple and concise, and remember – don't discriminate, however unintentionally.
+Keep the language simple and concise, and remember - don't discriminate, directly or indirectly.

 Sending out job application forms can be expensive.
 However, an application form makes it easier to compare candidates.
 Consider posting your application form on your website or ask candidates to write in with a covering letter and CV.
 Compare these against the post's requirements and person specification.
 Shortlist candidates whose experience, knowledge and skills match those you seek.

 Invite shortlisted candidates to interview, but don't see more than four people a day, because your attention is likely to wane.
 Pre-plan your questions and pick ones that require more than one-word answers (you've got to get candidates to talk).

 Remain professional yet friendly throughout interviews, as candidates will be nervous.
 Introduce yourself and your business and briefly explain how the interview will pan out.
 Explain the job and then ask your questions.
 Take any questions from candidates at the end and tell them when you will decide who will get the job and how they'll be informed.

 Take brief notes throughout all interviews and draw together your thoughts afterwards.
 Judge interviewees fairly on evidence they provide.
 If you can't decide, ask people back for a second interview.